BoweryJG/gregpedro/README.md

 Modern React-based website for Dr. Greg Pedro's dental practice, featuring information about specialized services like Yomi robotic dental implants, TMJ treatments, and EM face procedures.

+## Purpose

+This website aims to provide comprehensive information about Dr. Greg Pedro's dental services, emphasizing the cutting-edge Yomi robotic technology for dental implants, which offers greater precision and faster recovery times.

 ## Documentation

 Comprehensive documentation is available in the `/docs` directory: